How to Become a Proofreader And Make A Full-Time Income Working Part-Time

 Do you find yourself easily catching errors when reading?
 Do you cringe when you see grammar mistakes?
 If that’s you, then you should definitely consider becoming a Proofreader.
 I have a great article today to show you how to become a Proofreader.

-I honestly did not know you could make a lucrative career proofreading, but when I saw how some people were making $3,000-$4,000 a month proofreading, I had to find out how.
+I honestly did not know you could make a lucrative career proofreading, but when I saw how some people were making $3,000-$4,000 per month proofreading, I had to find out how.

 It turns out they had all taken this proofreading course that taught them how to start their own Proofreading business.
 I didn’t even know this was a thing.

 I had to find out more, so I did some digging, and the course they all took was Proofread Anywhere, and it was created by Caitlin Pyle who made $43,000 proofreading PART-TIME while studying abroad.

 She realized there was a huge open market for proofreaders, so she designed a course to help others get started.

 So today we are going to hear from Caitlin as she tells us how to become a successful proofreader and how you can learn to proofread.

 If you find out that Proofreading is not for you, make sure you check out our most popular article on legitimate ways to make money from home from people who are doing it today.